jonathanstowe/rakudo-liquidsoap/README.md

 The purpose of this image is primarily for testing Raku audio streaming applications.

+It should track the latest released version of `liquidsoap`.

 ## Building

 To build it locally you can just do: